GluuFederation/docs-de-prod/docs/source/operation/vault.md

 -   __auto-unseal__ which requires [3rd-party services](https://www.vaultproject.io/docs/configuration/seal/index.html).

 For ease of use, we recommend using auto-unseal to reduce the complexity of unsealing Vault.
-One of the service we recommend is GCP KMS.
+One of the services we recommend is GCP KMS.

-Subscribe to GCP KMS service and obtain the credentials file, similar to the following contents:
+Subscribe to the GCP KMS service and obtain the credentials file, similar to the following contents:

     {
         "type": "service_account",